FailAcademy/learning/wdp-toronto/_lessons/week-06/04-custom-wordpress-theming.md

 ## Exercise 2

-Let's explore the inhabitent site demo site and apply our knowledge of the template hierarchy.
+Let's explore the Inhabitent site demo site and apply our knowledge of the template hierarchy.

-Visit the inhabitent demo site at [tent.academy.red](http://tent.academy.red/).
+Visit the Inhabitent demo site at [tent.academy.red](http://tent.academy.red/).

-Explore the site and using the WordPress template heiarchy, try to idenitfy the template files needed to build this theme.
+Explore the site and using the WordPress template hierarchy, try to identify the template files needed to build this theme.

-Write down these template files and how they correspond with the site.
+Write down these template files and how they correspond with the pages of the site.

 ---